jjlee740/facial-recognition-door-lock/README.md

 ## Credits

-JJ Lee: Node.js web page and server developer, embedded developer of the microphone, camera and door lock mechanisms.
+JJ Lee: Web application developer, embedded developer of the microphone, camera and door lock mechanisms.

 Parker Tian: Developer of the door lock mechanisms, tester.